 After completing EIRs, the Los Angeles County Board of Supervisors and the City of San Jose adopted ordinances banning plastic bags and imposing a 10-cent charges on paper bags, known as "second generation" plastic bag ordinances.
 Marin County adopted an ordinance under a categorical exemption (no EIR) and was sued by the Save the Plastic Bag Coalition.
 Santa Clara county adopted an ordinance pursuant to a negative declaration and was not sued.

-In the wake of Manhattan Beach’s victory, many California cities are moving forward with "second generation" plastic bag ordinances.
+In the wake of Manhattan Beach’s victory, many California cities moved forward with "second generation" plastic bag bans.